raireyouja/Entrust/README.md

 Time per request:       0.027 [ms] (mean, across all concurrent requests) Transfer rate:          30800.24 [Kbytes/sec] received
 ```
-using more than 1020 in concurrency level the website fails and we got the following messages that indicates that we have manz open files:
+using more than 1020 in concurrency level the website fails and we got the following messages that indicates that we have many open files:
 ```
 This is ApacheBench, Version 2.3 <$Revision: 1843412 $>
 Copyright 1996 Adam Twiss, Zeus Technology Ltd, http://www.zeustech.net/